The modern series of festivals began on Aug. 22, 1920, when Hofmannsthal's adaptation of the medieval English morality play

 The festival probably achieved its greatest brilliance in the 1930s, when Arturo Toscanini and Bruno Walter were its leading conductors.
 Vienna State Opera productions of works by Mozart, Beethoven, Wagner, and Verdi directed by these maestros were especially distinguished.
 When the Nazis took over Austria in 1938, the festival declined in significance, as many musicians could not (e.g., Walter) or would not (e.g., Toscanini) participate.
 Nevertheless, the festival continued through 1943.
 It was revived as an international event in the summer of 1945, immediately following the Allied victory in Europe, and has been held every summer since then.
 From the late 1950s into the late 1980s the festival's character was largely shaped by the conductor Herbert von Karajan.
-From 1992 the festival was led by the Belgian Grard Mortier who, somewhat controversially, performed many contemporary works and encouraged modern interpretations of the classics.
-German conductors succeeded Mortier as artistic director: Peter Ruzicka, from 2002 to 2006, and Jrgen Flimm, from 2006 to 2011.
+From 1992 the festival was led by the Belgian Gérard Mortier who, somewhat controversially, performed many contemporary works and encouraged modern interpretations of the classics.
+German conductors succeeded Mortier as artistic director: Peter Ruzicka, from 2002 to 2006, and Jürgen Flimm, from 2006 to 2011.
 The Austrian Alexander Pereira became conductor in 2011.
 Today's performances include opera, drama, and instrumental concerts, and the music performed represents a broad spectrum, from Mozart to contemporary works.

-New Festival Hall (built 1960), and the 17th-century Riding School in the Cliff.
+Performances of music and drama at the Salzburg Festival are given in the “Old” Festival Hall, the “New” Festival Hall (built 1960), and the 17th-century Riding School in the Cliff.
 The residential palace of the archbishop and several other venerable venues are also used for music.
 Performances of

 The Columbia Electronic Encyclopedia, 6th ed.
-Copyright 2012, Columbia University Press.
+Copyright © 2023, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: Music: History